-It’s true, the transition to one brand will allow Great West Life, London Life and Canada Life to combine strengths.
+It’s true, the transition to one brand allows Great West Life, London Life and Canada Life to combine strengths.
 However, with any big change, consumers and existing policyholders can expect to experience some adjustments.

 Wow!
 I now know a lot more about Great-West Lifeco amalgamation of London Life, Canada Life and Great-West Life Assurance into the NEW Canada Life Assurance Company.
 It looks like an exciting time for this interesting company.

-While Canada Life is a very stable company with some solid life insurance products, I suggest giving us a call before you sign on the dotted line.
+While Canada Life is a very stable insurer with some solid life insurance products, I suggest giving us a call before you sign on the dotted line.